okuvshynov/rlscout/README.md

 After generating first training data, we split it into training and validation sets and train our first model with Pytorch.
 Some notes:
 1. We use residual tower similar to AlphaGoZero, but with only a few layers (for now) and predicting only probabilities for the next move, no value estimates.
-2. I trained it on macbook air with M2 chip using "mps" device, which is short for 'metal pixel shaders' and makes it run on GPU.
+2. I trained it on macbook air with M2 chip using "mps" device, which is short for 'metal performance shaders' and makes it run on GPU.

 ### Using the model
 After we get the model, we need to use it.
 The place to use it is within search procedure (which is written at C++ at this point).
 For experimentation flexibility and visualization we apply model from Python, thus, we needed to make callback from C++ back to Python.